 Rolie Polie Olie had Olie trying to clean up the garage.
-Unfortunately, while he did attempt to do so, it always fell apart, falling on a device that his father was working on that resets time, sticking hin in a time loop.
+Unfortunately, while he did attempt to do so, it always fell apart, falling on a device that his father was working on that resets time, sticking him in a time loop.

 In the Rollbots episode Crontab Trouble, a renegade Tensai named Reboot teams up with Vertex and attempts to put the City into stasis using the Crontab, a device that distorts time.
 Spin intervenes, of course, and Reboot uses the Crontab to reset the whole thing by about five minutes.
 Spin starts to catch on to the time loop, and explains it to the others as he gradually figures it out (Daso also seems to know what's going on).
-Noone else remembers the events, not even Captain Pounder, who sees concrete proof of Vertex's true identity.
+No one else remembers the events, not even Captain Pounder, who sees concrete proof of Vertex's true identity.

 Improv Everywhere's "The Moebius" A group of improv agents acted out a moebius loop in a Starbucks.
 Every five minutes they repeated their actions, for an hour.
 A couple argues, a guy spills coffee, another guy dances through with his own boombox.
 To the patrons of the Starbucks, it at first looked like a really clumsy guy and a couple fighting and making back up, but by the third loop they began to realize all was not what it seemed.

 This is a common theory about the similarities-yet-differences of Rebuild of Evangelion; after the events of End, Shinji basically reset the world to before Second Impact, causing things to repeat in the general outline from before.
-This has arguably been made canon as of 3.0.

 A rather localized variation crops up in one issue of Lucifer, where Erishad gains a kind of immortality by her body reliving one day over and over.
 Unfortunately, that happens to be the day she miscarried.